 Tip!: Setting up and using a DVR or Live TV is a premium feature and requires an active Plex Pass subscription.

 If you do have cable service, though, you can still make use of a DVR that supports cable to let you view unencrypted content!
+(Be aware that support for unencrypted channels can vary widely by cable provider and even by location within the same provider.)

 Plex Media Server Platform Support